Social impact of the COVID-19 pandemic in New Zealand: Mass gatherings and protests

 On 19 March 2020, the Royal New Zealand Returned and Services' Association announced that all Anzac Day services, scheduled for 25 April, would be cancelled and the red poppy collection postponed due to the health risk.
 This was the first time that Anzac Day services have not been held since 1916.

 Following a spate of community cases in Auckland in mid-February 2021, Napier's Art Deco Festival and Auckland's Gay Pride parade were cancelled.
 Auckland's Splore festival was postponed to 26–28 March 2021.

 On 20 August 2021, a thousand people who had attended the Mitre 10 2021 Awards ceremony at Auckland's Spark Arena on 12 August were ordered to self-isolate after a bar worker later tested positive for COVID-19.
 Notable participants have included TVNZ broadcaster Hilary Barry.

 From 1 September 2021, the Ministry of Health eased Level 4 restrictions to allow funeral viewings by family and whanau at a funeral home provided they were from the same bubble.
 Prior to that, public funerals and gatherings had not been allowed under Alert Level 4.
 This change came as a result of lobbying from funeral directors and Pasifika community leaders who stated that the ban on funerals during lockdowns was traumatic for families.

 On 10 November 2021, Economic and Regional Development Minister Stuart Nash announced that the New Zealand Government would subsidise the costs of big events over the 2021–2022 summer break facing potential pandemic disruptions under its event transition support scheme.
 This decision was welcomed by Gibbston Valley concert general manager Dean Calvert and Rhythm and Alps festival director Alex Turnbull, who said that they felt confident to proceed with their events with the knowledge that losses caused by public health decisions could be covered.
-The scheme has been criticised by much of the event industry for being inaccessible to most events and seen as welfare protecting the biggest businesses at the expense of the local players who will not receive support under the scheme.

 Due to concerns about community cases of the SARS-CoV-2 Omicron variant in January 2022, the annual Auckland Rainbow Pride Parade and the Bluff Oyster Festival were cancelled.
 After the Government placed the country under "red setting" restrictions including limits on social gatherings on 23 January 2022, Prime Minister Jacinda Ardern postponed her wedding a second time.

-On 30 March, the New Zealand Defence Force (NZDF) Chief Air Marshal Kevin Short ordered military personnel not to attend public ANZAC Day commemorations to reduce the risk of spreading COVID-19.
+New Zealand Defence Force (NZDF) Chief Air Marshal Kevin Short ordered military personnel not to attend the 2022 public ANZAC Day commemorations to reduce the risk of spreading COVID-19.
 On 8 April, Short reversed his earlier decision barring military personnel from participating in ANZAC Day events.
 However, he ordered military personnel to following health protection protocols including mask wearing and not participating in "after-functions" and "ad-hoc groups."